codeenigma/ce-vm-docs/docs/get-started/usage.md

 *You can also target a given container only, by specifying the target "machine": `vagrant halt mysql, vagrant ssh cli, ...` see [vagrantup.com](https://www.vagrantup.com/docs/multi-machine/#controlling-multiple-machines)*

+The exact number and nature of containers created for a given project depends on the chosen options, as detailed in the [stack overview](/stack/overview).

-# Shared folders
+## Shared folders

 The project's root, *myproject* in this example, will be mounted as */vagrant* on the guest and anything in there can be edited indifferently from both the guest and the host.

 *There is also an additional mount of ~/.CodeEnigma to /home/vagrant/.CodeEnigma, mostly reserved for provisioning and internal use*

-The various options available for the way those shared folders play a crucial role in the performance ov your setup, and are also the major cause of issues.
+The various options available for the way those shared folders play a crucial role in the performance of your setup, and are also the major cause of issues.